 “The truth is we’re going to need someone with a thick skin and someone who’s determined to right this ship,” Vallejo resident Gary Wettstein told recruiters during the public comment period of the meeting.

-Vallejo police have been under scrutiny from the state justice department for at least four years due to its high rate of shootings by police.
+Vallejo police have been under scrutiny from the state justice department for at least four years due to their high rate of shootings.
 Thirty people have died in police shootings since 2000 in Vallejo, a city of roughly 125,000 people, Open Vallejo research shows.
 In 2020, this newsroom revealed a tradition in which a clique of officers would bend the tips of their star-shaped badges to commemorate fatal shootings; Vallejo police have not killed anyone since.
 But dozens of officers have also resigned or retired from the department, mirroring nationwide staffing and recruitment challenges that have strained law enforcement agencies across the country.

 “Sadly, the relationship between the Vallejo Police Department and the public has been tumultuous for over a decade,” said resident Paula Conley.
 “There is a deep wound that will take time to heal.”